A Brief Look At Every Ferrari “P” Car, From 250 to 499

 1965 330 P2

-The 330 P2 continued the success of the P cars, but it was not quite as dominant as it’s predecessors.
-The 330 P2 made it’s debut at the 1965 Daytona 2000KM in Lightweight Spider configuration where it was easily the fastest car, but had to retire due to a tire blowout.
-That race was won by a GT40 which was it’s first race win, but it was still not reliable enough for 24 hours.
-Despite all of the prototypes sent to Le Mans in 1965, the race was won by a N.A.R.T-entered 250 LM after all of them broke, but it was still a Ferrari 1-2-3 finish thanks to two 275’s.
+The 330 P2 continued the success of the P cars, but it was not quite as dominant as its predecessors.
+The 330 P2 made its debut at the 1965 Daytona 2000KM in Lightweight Spider configuration, where it was easily the fastest car, but had to retire due to a tire blowout.
+In 1965, Le Mans was won by a N.A.R.T.-entered 250 LM after all the prototypes broke, but it was still a 1-2-3 finish for Ferrari.
 This must have pleased Enzo, who was furious over the FIA’s refusal to homologate the 250 LM as a GT car.
-But this was the beginning of the end for Ferrari’s years-long winning streak at Le Mans.
+But this was the beginning of the end for Ferrari’s dominant streak at Le Mans.

 Specs: 4.0 Liter Colombo V12, 410 horsepower, 205 MPH top speed, 1,807 pounds dry weight